callumjones/import-constraints/README.md

-# Replication package for "Import Constraints"
+# Data and Code for "Import Constraints"

 by Diego Comin, Robert C. Johnson, and Callum Jones January, 2024